-I just read an article today about the speculation of who will take over the reins at Uber.
+Back in 2017, I read an article about the speculation of who will take over the reins at Uber.
 The title of the article?

 What?
 How is this possible?
 Well, it appears to be so.
-Although there are several very capable, in fact, some would say, more capable, women in tech who would be amazing in the role, it is rumored that in fact the new CEO will be a man.
+Although there are several very capable, in fact, some would say, more capable, women in tech who would be amazing in the role, it came to pass that a man was hired for the position.